 School Students: In each category (Years 10-12, Years 7-9, Years 4-6) Winner $100, Highly Commended $50, each student winner’s school library will also receive $100.

 Announcement of the prize winners

-The presentation ceremony will take place during Festival of Fisher’s Ghost in Campbelltown.
+The presentation ceremony will take place during the Festival of Fisher’s Ghost in Campbelltown.